 Stuart Kirby previously served as a Lancashire Police Officer (UK).
 As a Detective Chief Superintendent (Specialist Crime and Operations Division), he had responsibility for Intelligence, Forensic, Major Crime, Organised Crime and Counter Terrorism.
 On retirement he started a second career in academia, becoming a Professor of Policing.
 As current Director of Crimeinsights Ltd. he acts as a policing consultant to national and international public sector agencies.

 Scott Keay is a senior lecturer in Policing at Edge Hill University (UK).
-He worked for the Lancashire Constabulary for almost 20 years, acting as Criminal Intelligence Analyst, Senior Community and Partnership intelligence analyst, and Data Analysis and Insight manager.
-He is currently conducting a Ph.D., exploring how the Police define, identify and respond to vulnerability.
+He worked for the Lancashire Constabulary for almost 20 years, in various analytical roles from criminal intelligence through to community safety and partnership intelligence.
+He is currently conducting a PhD, exploring how the police define, identify and respond to vulnerability.